PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passed, 15 conversion errors, 17 timeouts, 1 accuracy failure, and 16 missing
 reports.
 Median and maximum durations were 17.248 and 120.662 seconds.

+`dequantize_linear.onnx` remains an active non-pass with the normalized reason `onnxruntime_qdq_fusion_and_float_conv_decode_amplification`.
+Its input QuantizeLinear uses an equivalent signed internal representation and the following DequantizeLinear is exact.
+The first and second float Conv boundaries differ by only `1.1444091796875e-5` and `5.340576171875e-5`, respectively, so the failure is not an input layout or per-channel scale-axis mismatch.
+Small float Conv and requantization differences accumulate through 63 Conv stages and are amplified by the terminal detector decode; the current managed-seed final maximum absolute error is `81.25048828125`.
+ONNX Runtime's Basic graph retains 550 nodes including 63 Conv, 264 DequantizeLinear, and 110 QuantizeLinear, whereas Extended optimization reduces it to 146 nodes by forming 63 QLinearConv, 16 QLinearConcat, and 6 QLinearAdd nodes.
+For the same manual input, the direct artifact differs from the Extended graph by maximum `58.7506103515625` and from the optimization-disabled graph by `22.74102783203125`; the two ONNX Runtime paths differ by `59.61541748046875`.
+Emulating one host optimizer's quantized fusion would therefore neither reproduce the unfused ONNX path nor meet the `1e-1` ceiling, so the portable explicit-Q/DQ lowering is retained.

 The root-only Tier 4 gate at commit `0a8ee88` contains 30 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier4_root_0a8ee88.json`: 12 passed, 7 conversion errors, 4 timeouts, 2 accuracy failures, and 5 missing